Near-optimal learning of Banach-valued, high-dimensional functions via deep neural networks: Formulating the training problems

 \subsection{Known anisotropy recovery}

-In the previous case, we assumed that the coefficients were approximately (weighted) sparse, but, due to the unknown anisotropy, we do not know which coefficients are the most significant.
+In the previous case, we assumed that the {polynomial} coefficients were approximately (weighted) sparse, but, due to the unknown anisotropy, we do not know which {of these} coefficients are the most significant.
 Thus we choose the set $\Lambda \subset\cF$ as a large set in which we expect these significant coefficients to lie.
 Conversely, in the known anisotropy setting, we effectively have this knowledge.
-Hence, we can choose a smaller set $S \subset \cF$ of size $|S| = s$ which contains the indices of these coefficients.
+Hence, we can choose a smaller set $S \subset \cF$ of size $|S| = s$ which contains the indices of these coefficients. {Indeed, later in our proofs, we will see that it is possible to choose such a set $S$ depending on $\bm{b}$ and yielding the desired approximation rate in terms of $s$ (see Remark \ref{rem:S-idpt-f}).}

 Analogously to \S \ref{S:formulation_recovery}, we define the normalized measurement matrix and the approximate normalized measurement matrix by

 where $\{ \bm{\nu}_1,\ldots,\bm{\nu}_s \}$ is an ordering of $S$.
 Likewise, we truncate the expansion of $f$ and its vector coefficients based on \eqref{f_exp_trunc} for the index set $S$.
 Defining the class of DNNs $\cN$ as in \eqref{class_DNN}, except with $\Lambda$ and $N$ replaced by $S$ and $s$, respectively, we now see that the training problem \eqref{trainingprob_NN} can be expressed as the Banach-valued minimization problem